Joomla gallery extension by joomlashine.com

 Members of Science World at TELUS World of Science put on a spectacular interactive show about the wonders and fun of science.

-17 students selected as recipients of the Grand Award, giving them the opportunity to travel to the national level Canada Wide Science Fair at Lethbridge, Alberta as a part of Team GVRSF.
+17 students selected as recipients of the Grand Award, giving them the opportunity to travel to the national level Canada Wide Science Fair in Ottawa, Ontario as a part of Team GVRSF.

 The PMC-Sierra Science Fair Fun Run